 What are the Symptoms?

-- Oligoarthritis (AH-lih-go-arth-RIGH-tus) is the most common type of juvenile arthritis.
-It affects one to four joints during the first six months of the disease.
-In extended cases, it affects more joints later on.
-It often starts on just one side of the body, usually in a large joint, like the knee or ankle.
-In addition to joint inflammation, it sometimes causes eye inflammation, called uveitis (you-vee-EYE-tus).
-It is more common among girls than boys.
+- Oligoarthritis (AH-lih-go-arth-RIGH-tus) affects one to four joints.
+It usually develops in a large joint, like the knee or ankle.
+Oligoarthritis sometimes causes eye inflammation, also called uveitis (you-vee-EYE-tus).
+It’s more common in girls than boys.

-- Polyarthritis (PAH-lee-arth-RIGH-tus) affects five or more joints during the first six months of the disease, often in the same joints on both sides of the body, such as both wrists or both knees.
-It can cause problems in large joints that bear body weight, like hips and knees, as well as small joints, like those in the hands and feet.
-It tends to affect the neck and jaw, too.
-People who have polyarthritis may have other symptoms including a low fever, bumps under the skin – called rheumatoid (ROOM-a-toyd) nodules – and anemia, a low red blood cell count.
-Anemia can cause its own symptoms, like fatigue.
-Polyarthritis is also more common among girls than boys.
+- Polyarthritis (PAH-lee-arth-RIGH-tus) affects five or more joints, usually the same joints on both sides of the body, like both knees, or both wrists.
+It can attack large and small joints, and tends to affect the neck and jaw, too.
+People with polyarthritis may have a low fever, bumps under the skin—called rheumatoid (ROOM-a-toyd) nodules—and anemia, a low red blood cell count that causes fatigue.
+It’s more common in girls than boys.

-- Systemic (sis-TEM-ik) arthritis affects not only joints, but the whole body.
-It can cause inflammation of internal organs, such as the heart and lungs.
-Joint inflammation may be accompanied by a high spiking fever that comes and goes for several days, weeks or months.
-A pinkish rash may also appear on the chest and thighs.
-In some cases, the fever and rash develop months before joint inflammation.
+- Systemic (sis-TEM-ik) arthritis affects the whole body.
+It can cause inflammation in areas besides joints, such as the spleen.
+It can also irritate the coverings of the lungs and heart.
+Systemic arthritis can cause a high fever and a pinkish rash on the chest and thighs, along with joint symptoms.
 It affects boys and girls equally.

-- Enthesitis (EN-the-SIGH-tus) related arthritis causes inflammation of the entheses – places where muscles and tendons attach to bones.
-It causes pain and swelling in specific joints and other areas of the body, including the heels, toes, fingers, elbows, pelvis and chest.
-This type of juvenile arthritis is more common among boy than girls.
+- Enthesitis (EN-the-SIGH-tus) related arthritis causes inflammation of the entheses—places where muscles and tendons attach to bones.
+It can cause pain and swelling in the heels, toes, fingers, elbows, lower back and chest.
+It’s more common in boys than girls.

-- Psoriatic (SOAR-ee-at-tik) arthritis causes joint inflammation as well as skin conditions.
-A scaly rash may appear long before or after joint inflammation becomes a problem.
-These rashes often develop behind the ears or on the eyelids, elbows, knees or scalp.
-Psoriatic arthritis can also cause pitting and ridging on the fingernails.
+- Psoriatic (SOAR-ee-at-tik) arthritis causes skin conditions in addition to joint problems.
+A scaly rash is often found behind the ears or on the eyelids, elbows, knees or scalp.
+It can also cause pitting and ridging on the fingernails.

-- Arthritis that lasts for at least six weeks, but doesn’t match any of these descriptions perfectly can also be a form of juvenile arthritis.
+- Arthritis that lasts for at least six weeks, but doesn’t match any of these descriptions, can also be a form of juvenile arthritis.